Gun raffle for high school soccer team bothers ex-students

 "I was kind of bothered by it, the audacity of it all, especially in this day and age," Nations said.

-Vaelasquez thinks the school doesn't need to be associated with the gun raffle.
+Velasquez thinks the school doesn't need to be associated with the gun raffle.
 She spoke out about a Dodge County cheerleader booster group selling T-shirts that displayed the saying, "In Dodge County we stand for the flag, kneel for the cross.
 That's Indian pride."

 Dodge County school superintendent Michael Ward said the booster group voluntarily stopped selling the shirts after an outcry on social media and political backlash over debate stemming from NFL players kneeling during the national anthem.